 - The term “pregnancy-related condition” is defined as “a medical condition related to pregnancy or childbirth that inhibits the exercise of a normal bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques, including but not limited to lactation.”
 Pregnancy related conditions shall be treated as temporary disabilities.

 - Harassment is prohibited based on any protected category and harassment means inferior terms and conditions, privileges based on actual or perceived group identity.
+The definition of harassment contained in the NYS Human Rights Law was incorporated.

 - The deadline to file an administrative complaint with the Commission alleging sexual harassment in the workplace is extended from one year to three years for allegations that accrue after June 6, 2023.